MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

    > [!TIP]
    > To help you find the layout, use the **Search** box, **Filter** apne, and columns sorting.

-3. Open the layout file in the appropriate application, like Word for a .docx file, Excel for a .xlsx file, or SQL Report Builder for an .rdl file.
+3. Open the layout file in the appropriate application, like Word (for a .docx file) or Excel (for an .xlsx file).

    For more information, see:

    * [Work with Word Layouts](ui-how-add-fields-word-report-layout.md)
    * [Work with Excel Layouts](ui-excel-report-layouts.md)
    * [Work with RDLC Layouts](ui-rdlc-report-layouts.md)

    Make changes to the file and save it.